Appkube-awsx/awsx-s3/README.md

-# awsx-s3
-AWS s3 extension
+This repo is for aws ecs extension